kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Trust only movement.
-Life happens at the level of events, not of words.
-Trust movement. - Alfred Adler
+    ## Keep your eyes on the stars and your feet on the ground. - Theodore Roosevelt